niklas-w/Molecular-systematics-course/Software/Readme.md

 ## Programs

-* **MAFFT:** Installation instructions and precompiled versions of [MAFFT](https://mafft.cbrc.jp/alignment/software/) are available on [https://mafft.cbrc.jp/alignment/software/](https://mafft.cbrc.jp/alignment/software/).
-The installation of the program should be easy on all operating systems.
+* **MAFFT:** [MAFFT](https://mafft.cbrc.jp/alignment/software/) is a multiple sequence alignment program for unix-like operating systems.
+It offers a range of multiple alignment methods, L-INS-i (accurate; for alignment of <∼200 sequences), FFT-NS-2 (fast; for alignment of <∼30,000 sequences), etc. We will be using an online version of the program at the following link: [https://mafft.cbrc.jp/alignment/server/](https://mafft.cbrc.jp/alignment/server/).
+But the installation of the program should be easy on all operating systems and optionally you can install it on your personal computer from [here](https://mafft.cbrc.jp/alignment/software/).

 * **AliView:** To visualize sequence alignments, the software [AliView](http://www.ormbunkar.se/aliview/) ([Larsson 2014](https://academic.oup.com/bioinformatics/article/30/22/3276/2391211)) is recommended.
 The installation of AliView is described at [http://www.ormbunkar.se/aliview/](http://www.ormbunkar.se/aliview/) and should be possible on all operating systems.